 The appraised value of a house determines the maximum amount you can borrow from the bank to buy the house.
 In the case of complete remodeling, you are talking about the home's new value.
 With most banks, you can apply for a construction deposit after you have met the assessment standards.

-If the actual costs exceed €90,000, you will have to pay the exceeding costs from your resources.
-Therefore it is better to estimate the expenses as relatively too high in your remodeling specification than too low.
-The higher the remodeling specification, the more you can borrow within certain limits.
-The appraiser will assess the plan on reasonableness, and should the specification be unreasonable, the bank may have reason to make less money available for the construction deposit.
+If the actual costs exceed €90,000, you must pay the exceeding costs from your resources.
+That's why it's better to overestimate the cost when it comes to your renovation specification.
+The higher the renovation specification, the more you can borrow within certain limits.
+The appraiser will assess the plan, and in case the specification is deemed unreasonable, the bank may have reason to provide lower funds for the construction deposit.